Receiving Support Payments

 Who can receive child support services?

 Child support services are available to both parents.
 Even if you or the other parent live in another state, you can apply for child support services in Oregon.
-Relatives or other caretakers who have physical custody of a child are also entitled to child support services.
-Students, age 18 to 21, who are attending school may be entitled to child support services.
+Relatives or caretakers who have physical custody of a child are also entitled to child support services.
+Students, age 18 to 21 who are attending school may also be entitled to child support services.

 Who provides child support services?